(last revised Sept 2022)

 Perverse incentives are hard to avoid

-Sellers: I do not know of a specific example, where a country that host emission reduction projects has delayed certain climate policies in order to profit from carbon markets.
-But countries with ambitious climate targets have little incentive to sell their emissions reductions in the form of offsets, because they will need them to meet their own target.
+Sellers: A country that host emission reduction projects may delay certain climate policies in order to profit from carbon markets.
+On the other hand, countries with ambitious climate targets have little incentive to sell their emissions reductions in the form of offsets, because they will need them to meet their own target.
 And remember, we need all countries to have ambitious targets.

 Buyers: Offsetting is by its very nature letting buyer countries, companies and individuals perpetuate their own activities instead of reducing their own emissions.
 This is no longer a defensible option, because of the very small remaining CO2 budget we have, as explained below.